ScazLab/nao_tutoring/README.md

 The project's Python scripts are located in the `python_scripts/` directory.
 The main script is `nao_server.py`.

+After cloning the repository, within the folder python_scripts/, type mkdir data.
+This creates a data directory that nao_server.py will look for when running the code.

 ### Installing naoqi

 To run `nao_server.py`, the only module that you should need to install is `naoqi` (the Python NAOqi SDK).